Chokha: Revival

-The chokha was in wide use among the inhabitants of the Caucasus from 8th until the early 20th century, when it declined during the Soviet Era.
-Nowadays, chokha is no longer in use but continues to still be worn for ceremonial and festive occasions.
-For many, it is a symbol of fight for freedom.
+The chokha was in wide use among the inhabitants of the Caucasus from 8th century until the Soviet era in the early 20th century.
+Nowadays, the chokha is no longer in everyday use, but continues to still be worn for ceremonial and festive occasions.
+For many, it is a symbol of a fight for freedom.
 In Georgia it is used as a symbol of national pride, and is frequently worn by Georgian men at weddings and official functions.
-Former Georgian President Mikheil Saakashvili ordered high-ranking Georgian officials working abroad to present themselves in national costumes, including the chokha, at official meetings.
-On June 9, 2020, the National Agency for Cultural Heritage Preservation in Georgia recognized Chokha wearing tradition as a part of Intangible cultural heritage of Georgia.
+Former Georgian president Mikheil Saakashvili ordered high-ranking Georgian officials working abroad to present themselves in national costumes, including the chokha, at official meetings.
+On June 9, 2020, Georgia's National Agency for Cultural Heritage Preservation recognized chokha-wearing tradition as a part of the intangible cultural heritage of Georgia.

 Types

 Chokha types and designs vary by region and by culture but there are two types of chokhas worn most commonly in Caucasus: general and weighted.
 The common features are that the collars of both chokhas are cut open and the skirt of the coats are usually either corrugated or pleated.
 Chokha is usually made of broadcloth or shawl but some chokhas are made of thinner textiles for festive occasions.
 It was also common for chokhas to be worn without the bullet pockets or gazyrs.
 An arkhalig would also be worn under chokha.
 The style, decorations and patterns on chokha varies among ethnicities.

 There were also chukha types that included Persian elements such as the folding sleeves, completely unsewn from the armpit to the elbow, and sleeves that are cut in half from top which were worn for casual use.
 Those persianate style chukhas were predominantly worn among the inhabitants of Transcaucasia, especially among Azerbaijanis, Eastern Armenians, inhabitants of southern Dagestan, as well as among the Persians.
 In some artworks, Georgians are also depicted wearing it.
 The chukhas with the folding sleeves were the main uniform and clothing attire in the army of the Caucasian khanates.
-Later, it was in wide use in the Caucasian Convoy of the Imperial army and became a uniform of the chief officers of Muslim(Azerbaijani) and Lezgin Squadron.
+Later, it was in wide use in the Caucasian Convoy of the Imperial army and became a uniform of the chief officers of Muslim (Azerbaijani) and Lezgin Squadron.
 Along with the coat, a tall Qajar era fur hat was worn.